Phlow/feeling-responsive/pages/rlproject.md

 of reinforcement learning (RL) systems.
 That is, AI systems that learn and adapt to their environment.
 These systems can perform complex tasks with little-to-no prior information by exploring their environment and developing a behavioral policy as they go.
-This process allows RL agents to learn very com- plex behaviors.
+This process allows RL agents to learn very complex behaviors.
 However, RL agents have a tendency to struggle when they start training as they often have little to no information about their environment.
 In situations like this it can be helpful to give the RL agent a human demonstration of the task to learn from.
 Doing so dramatically increases the training speed of